Advertiser Disclosure

 900 Ohio Dr. SW, Washington, D.C.
 20024

-Mason famously persuaded the forefathers of America to include individual rights as a part of the Bill of Rights and therefore played an important role in the freedoms afforded to Americans today.
+Mason famously persuaded the forefathers of America to include individual rights in the Bill of Rights and, therefore, played an important role in the freedoms afforded to Americans today.

-As one of the lesser-known monuments in Washington, D.C., a visit here is a chance to enjoy some quiet contemplation while being thankful for the opportunities available to Americans today.
+As it’s one of the lesser-known monuments in Washington, D.C., a visit here is a chance for quiet contemplation while being thankful for the opportunities available to Americans today.

 Theodore Roosevelt Island